 Looking for a super laid-back Florida beach with white-sugar sands and a vibe that's as kid-friendly as can be?
 Down-to-earth Fort Myers Beach occupies a skinny barrier island in the Gulf of Mexico.
 Read on for a roundup of the most fun attractions for families in this beach lover's paradise.

 If you like your beaches laid-back and natural, the Gulf of Mexico barrier island of Anna Maria Island may be just the ticket, with its seven-mile strip of beautiful white-sand beaches and low-key ambiance.
 Must-do experiences include fishing off the pier, shell hunting, and kayaking and paddleboarding.

 With 13 miles of uncrowded beaches and a gorgeous, natural setting that's a far cry from overdeveloped tourist towns, Amelia Island offers a historic downtown area, bike paths that crisscross the island, and lots for families to love.
 Looking for a luxurious resort with and endless array of fun activities for the whole family?
 Check out Omni Amelia Island Plantation Resort.

 Universal Orlando Florida

-Orlando's second theme park giant, Universal Orlando Resort offers two theme parks, four beautiful resorts, and the CityWalk shopping-and-entertainment complex.
-It's home to the Wizarding World of Harry Potter and Diagon Alley and has another hotel and a big water park on the way.
+Orlando's second theme park giant, Universal Orlando Resort offers two theme parks, six beautiful resorts, and the CityWalk shopping-and-entertainment complex.
+It's home to The Wizarding World of Harry Potter and Diagon Alley and has another hotel and a big water park on the way.